g-tolentino/g-tolentino.github.io/projects/project-1.md

 layout: project
 type: project
 image: images/micromouse.jpg
-title: Micromouse
+title: Tippy the Tip Calculator
 permalink: projects/micromouse
 # All dates must be YYYY-MM-DD format!
-date: 2015-07-01
+date: 2017-12-12
 labels:
-  - Robotics
-  - Arduino
+  - Android Studio
-  - C++
+  - Java
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: •	Developed an Android app that captures a picture of the user’s receipt, parses the total, and uses it to calculate the tip.
 ---

 <div class="ui small rounded images">